 Correctional Supervision Rate for Adults in the US

-"On December 31, 2016, 1,810 offenders per 100,000 U.S. adult residents were on probation or parole.
-This was the same rate as in 1992 when the community supervision population was smaller by about 1.1 million offenders and the U.S. resident population was smaller by about 63 million people (not shown).
-The community corrections rate has declined for nine consecutive years since reaching a high in 2007 (2,240 per 100,000).
+"At year-end 2018, an estimated 1,730 offenders per 100,000 adult U.S. residents were on probation or parole.
+This was similar to the rate in 1990, when the community-supervision population was smaller by about 1.2 million offenders and the adult U.S. resident population was smaller by almost 69 million persons (not shown in tables).
+Like the correctional-supervision rate, the community-supervision rate has declined for 11 consecutive years since peaking in 2007 (2,240

 "In 2018, about 830 persons per 100,000 adult U.S. residents were under the jurisdiction of state or federal prisons or in the custody of local jails.
 This incarceration rate has declined since reaching a high of 1,000 per 100,000 adult U.S. residents from 2006 to 2008.
 The incarceration rate is currently at its lowest point since 1996 (830 per 100,000; not shown in tables)."